thorrak/fermentrack/docs/source/gravitysensors/tilt.rst

 Add Data Point
 ~~~~~~~~~~~~~~

 This button allows you to manually add a data point to the graph.
 What you enter here will appear on the graph at the time you enter it.

-.. todo:: Where does 'extra data' get displayed?
+You can use these data points to annotate times that you perform specific actions, such as racking to secondary, adding dry hops, etc.

 Control Logging
 ~~~~~~~~~~~~~~~